Soya (singer)

 Kim So-ya (born April 2, 1990) is a South Korean singer, known mononymously as Soya.
 She debuted in 2010 as a member of the duo Soya n' Sun under 101 Entertainment.

 Career

 2008–2009: Pre-debut

 In 2008, Soya participated in the soundtrack for The World That They Live In.
 The next year, Kim sang three songs for the soundtrack of The Slingshot.

-2010–present: Soya n' sun, solo debut and 1st Mini Album
+2010–present: Soya n' sun, solo debut and first EP

 In April 2010, Kim became a member of the duo Soya N'Sun.
 The duo only released one digital single before Kim debuted as a soloist in November with the single "매일매일 사랑해 (I Love You Everyday)" featuring her uncle Kim Jong-kook.

 Kim participated in the reality show The Unit in 2017 but was eliminated early in episode 7, placing in 46th place.

-In 2018, Kim released three singles, titled "Show" on 31 January, "Oasis" on 18 April and "Y-Shirt" on 31 July.
+In 2018, Kim released three singles, titled "Show" on 31 January, "Oasis" on 18 April, and "Y-Shirt" on 31 July.

-Her debut EP, "Artist" was released on 17 October 2018.
+Her debut EP, Artist was released on 17 October 2018.